Nyabsi/blog/blogs/pico-4-ultra-review.md

 PICO has managed to make using the trackers very easy it doesn't require extensive set-up or calibration which makes really makes me prefer them over my Vive Trackers even.

+### Battery & Charging

+The trackers last for over 20 hours of continuous use, and last for weeks if used one hour average per day.

 ### Ergonomics

-The tracker weights 27 grams and the strap weights 12 grams for total of 39 grams per tracker.
+The tracker weights 27 grams and the hstrap weights 12 grams for total of 39 grams per tracker.

 They are lightweight and very comfortable to use for hours.

-### Battery & Charging

-The trackers last for over 20 hours of continuous use, and last for weeks if used one hour average per day.

 ### Tracking